 Voluntarily giving up (renouncing) permanent resident status

-Losing your permanent resident status does not happen automatically.
+Losing your Permanent Residency in Canada status does not happen automatically.

 There may come a time when you no longer want to be a permanent resident of Canada.
 If so, you can apply to voluntarily give up (renounce) your permanent resident status.